TYokogawa/TYokogawa.github.io/_posts/2015-5-18-Connection_of_primary_secondary_diagnosis.md

+---
+layout: post
-###Connection between primary and secondary diagnosis
+title: Connection between primary and secondary diagnosis
+---

 101,766 patients diagnosis data was visualized by using d3.javascript.